AdobeDocs/developers-animatesdk-docs/Introduction/Working_with_the_JavaScript_API.md

 #### To add a tool implemented in a JSFL file to the Tools panel:

-1. Copy the JSFL file for the tool and any other associated files to the Tools folder (see [“Saving JSFL files” on page 2](#saving-jsfl-files)).
+1. Copy the JSFL file for the tool and any other associated files to the Tools folder (see ["Saving JSFL files" on page 2](#saving-jsfl-files)).

 2. Select Edit \Customize Tools Panel (Windows) or Flash \Customize Tools Panel (Macintosh).